n83b/n83b/README.md

 - 👋 Hi, I’m Nate
 - 👀 I’m interested in Worpress, PHP and Javascript
 - 💞️ I’m looking to collaborate on Wordpress plugins
-- Incase your wondering, most of my repos are private as it's client stuff, so my public stuff is pretty old.
+- Incase you're wondering, most of my repos are private as it's for clients.
+My public stuff is pretty old.

 <!---
 n83b/n83b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.